Add a border to an object or sheet in Numbers on iPad

 Tap Fill, tap Preset, swipe left and tap No Fill.

-Or, if you want the bordered area to have a background color, tap a fill option.
+Or if you want the bordered area to have a background colour, tap a fill option.
 You can make the object more transparent so it doesn’t hide other objects on the sheet.